GTAC: A Generative Transformer for Approximate Circuits: Methodology

-\wadd{To enforce this strictly within the neural generation, we modulate the Transformer's output logits $\mathbf{z}_t$ with a hard mask $\mathbf{m}_t$, re-calibrating the probability distribution as $P(s_t | s_{<t}) = \text{Softmax}(\mathbf{z}_t + \mathbf{m}_t)$, where $\mathbf{m}_t$ assigns $-\infty$ penalty to any token $s \notin S_t^\epsilon$.
-This effectively transforms the discrete logic synthesis problem into a constrained probabilistic generation task, ensuring that every sampled trajectory remains within the valid approximation envelope.}
+To enforce only considering the tokens in the set $S_t^\epsilon$ within the neural generation, as depicted in the overall architecture (Fig.~\ref{fig:inference}), we modulate the Transformer's output logits $\mathbf{z}_t$ with a hard mask $\mathbf{m}_t$, re-calibrating the probability distribution as $P(s_t | s_{1:t-1}) = \text{Softmax}(\mathbf{z}_t + \mathbf{m}_t)$, where $\mathbf{m}_t$ is set to $-\infty$ for any token $s \notin S_t^\epsilon$ and $0$ otherwise.
+This elegantly transforms the discrete logic synthesis problem into a constrained probabilistic generation task, ensuring that every sampled trajectory remains strictly within the \qdel{valid}\qadd{given} ER bound.}